raohemdutt/Pathify/README.md

 6) Copy and Paste all contents of the CLionImplementation folder in the repsotory into the main directory of your CLion project.
 7) If asked, ```overwrite?```, click ```overwrite all```.
 8) Hit green arrow in top right to run the server.
 9) If error appears due to Asio package, to right hit debug, and hit install Asio with vcpg.
-This will allow CROW to run smoothly.
+This will allow CROW to run smoothly on port [8008](http://0.0.0.0:8008/).
 Once all these steps are completed, Pathify is ready to go 🚀.

 # Important Application Run Info ‼️